 - Generally, most natural sweeteners are good for vata, though honey, molasses, and jaggary are especially beneficial because of their heating nature.

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences

-The heaviness of the winter and the added strength of your digestive fire will probably allow you to indulge in some foods that you might not normally tolerate—an occasional bean soup, a caffeinated tea, a cup of coffee or espresso (with cream and sugar).
+The heaviness of winter and the added strength of your digestive fire will probably allow you to indulge in some foods that you might not normally tolerate—an occasional bowl of bean soup, a caffeinated tea, a cup of coffee or espresso (with cream and sugar).